astoycos/Basic_Deep_Learning/README.md

 $ Python3 pneumonia_posneg_model.py
 $ Python3 pneumonia_posneg_eval.py
 ```
-## Discussion and some Results
+## Discussion and Some Results
 For this mini project I was heavily constrained by HardWare, specifically all models were trained on a 2018 macbook pro intell i7 CPU.
-In the future further experimentation and compution should be done via the cloud or more powerful software.
+In the future further experimentation and compution should be done via the cloud or more robust software.

 ## A Short Neural Net Architecture Comarison: LeNet5 and Resnet
-LeNet was released in 1988 by Yann LeCun and is a pioneering architecture that paved the way for many of the modern deep learning architectutres used today.
+LeNet was released in 1988 by Yann LeCun and is a pioneering network that paved the way for many of the modern deep learning architectutres used today.
 It was revolutionary due to the fact that never before had there been a network which used convolutions to extract various image features.
 Also, it was built during an era where hardware was a major constrant so being able to tune the various convolutional layers made it efficient enough to run in the pre GPU era.
 Specifically the platform was built using three major blocks.
 First the image is convoluted by various sized filters to extract features, as you go deeper in the network the feature maps change from simply reporesening lines and edges, to being able to recognize macro objects.
 Pooling layers follow each convolution and serve to extract the most significant data within a feature map while also decreasing the size of the layer.
 Lastly a non-linear activation function is applied, such as a tanh or sigmoid equation.
 Lastly is a set of dense fully connected layers to serve as a final classifier.
 Due to the simplistic and tunable nature of this architecture I decided to model the basic pneumonia network following many of the same guidelines.
 Resnet was released in December of 2015, and is an advance widely used architecture, beating out its predicessor, VGGNet, with and error of only 3.6% in the ImageNet test set.
 At it's base functional level, ResNet also takes many intuitions from Lenet, sucha as the general order of convolution, pooling and dense layers.
-However, ResNet is a much deeper network and can be implemented locally with either 50 layers(Resnet50) or 101 layers(Resnet101), while the authors of Resnet have utilized an implementation with over 1000 layers.
+However, ResNet is a much deeper network and can be implemented locally with either 50 layers(Resnet50) or 101 layers(Resnet101), while the authors of Resnet have even utilized an implementation with over 1000 layers.
 ResNet's ability to utilize such deep network arcitecture without facing a "vanashishing gradient" issue is what allows it to acheive such great results.
 Specifically the solution begin with the simple idea of "identity shortcut connection" which is when the output of two convolutional layers along with the bypasesed input in passed to the next consectutive layers.
+This keeps the backpropagation gradient from steadily going to zero as the algorithm progress though the numerous layers.

 ## Authors